christytan/OCI-GoldenGate/ATPD-Networking.md

-**4. Create a route table for the appSubnet** to route traffic to the internet gateway
+**4. Create a route table for the Application Subnet** to route traffic to the internet gateway

 Note the destination CIDR block 0.0.0.0/0 indicate ALL IP addresses globally i.e. to any host anywhere on the internet.
 You can limit it to specific hosts or network as desired.
 For eg, you can limit it to hosts in your corporate network or to a specific host such as your personal laptop as long as it has a unique public IP address.